VrundaBramhe/VrundaBramhe/README.md

 A recipe discovery app for culinary enthusiasts, built with a clean MVC architecture.

 **Highlights:**
-- Clear Model-View-Controller separation for faster feature development
+- Modular architecture for faster development
 - Integrates a live recipe API for real-time data retrieval

 **Tech Stack:** JavaScript, HTML/CSS